Lemon Sablé Cookies

 Roll out dough on a lightly floured surface, ¼ -inch thick and cut with a 2–3-inch fluted, round cookie cutter.
 Re-roll the dough as needed and place the cookies about 1 inch apart onto the prepared pans (about 10 per sheet).

-Sprinkle tops of cookies with Ann Clarks Sparkling Sugar
+Brush tops with additional milk and sprinkle tops of cookies with Ann Clarks Sparkling Sugar.

 Bake in preheated oven, sheet at a time until set and lightly golden around the edges, 12-15 minutes.